Trip and Tales

 • The Kandariya Mahadeva Temple is the largest and most stunning example of this artistic brilliance.

-UNESCO Status: Inscribed in 1983
+Patron: Inscribed in 1983

 The imposing outer walls and blue-tiled facade of Man Singh Palace within the grand Gwalior Fort, a formidable structure among Central India's Famous Archaeological Marvels.